xbokmd/plastilinn/docs/xBoK/sections/profile_Name_-_Segmentation.md

 - ## 👉 Examples
   ### Space X
   #segmentation Demographic segmentation
   This segmentation criterion divides the market based on demographic factors such as age, gender, income, occupation, education, and marital status.
-It helps identify target customers based on their specific needs and preferences related to these factors.
   #segmentation Psychographic segmentation
   This segmentation criterion focuses on customers' lifestyle, interests, attitudes, values, and personality traits.
-By understanding their psychographic characteristics, companies can tailor their products and marketing messages to connect with the unique preferences and motivations of their target customers.
   #segmentation Behavioral segmentation
   This segmentation criterion categorizes customers based on their purchasing behavior, product usage patterns, brand loyalty, and desired benefits.
-It helps companies identify different customer groups with distinct behaviors and develop targeted strategies to attract and retain them.
   #segmentation Geographic segmentation
   This segmentation criterion divides the market based on geographic factors such as location, climate, population density, and cultural differences.
-It allows companies to customize their offerings according to the specific needs and preferences of customers in different regions or countries.
   #segmentation Technographic segmentation
-  This segmentation criterion focuses on customers' technology adoption, usage patterns, and preferences.
-It helps companies understand the technological needs and preferences of their target customers, enabling them to develop artificial intelligence solutions that align with their customers' technological capabilities and interests.
+  This segmentation criterion focuses on customers' technology adoption, usage patterns, and preferences.¡
   #segmentation Firmographic segmentation
   This segmentation criterion is applicable in B2B markets and categorizes companies based on factors such as industry type, company size, income, location, and purchasing power.
-It helps artificial intelligence companies identify target companies that are likely to benefit most from their solutions and tailor their offerings to meet their specific needs.
-  ### vein visualizer
+  ###
-  - Geographic segmentation: Dividing a market based on factors such as location, climate, population density, and cultural differences.
-  - Demographic segmentation: Categorizing a market based on variables such as age, gender, income, occupation, and education.
-  - Psychographic segmentation: Segmenting a market based on psychological characteristics, attitudes, beliefs, values, interests, and lifestyles of consumers.
-  - Behavioral segmentation: Classifying a market based on consumer behavior, including purchase patterns, usage rate, loyalty, and benefits sought.
-  - Technographic segmentation: Segmenting a market based on technology adoption and usage, including factors such as device preferences, online behavior, and digital skills.

   ### extinguished animals meat
   - #segmentation [[Firmographic segmentation]]
   	- Categorizing B2B markets based on industry type, company size, location, and purchasing power.